learn-co-curriculum/react-hooks-forms-submit/README.md

 - Handle a form's submit event in React
 - Use controlled inputs to validate values

-## Overview
+## Introduction

-In this lesson, we'll discuss how to handle forms submitting in React.
+In this lesson, we'll discuss how to handle form submission in React.

 If you want to code along there is starter code in the `src` folder.
 Make sure to run `npm install && npm start` to see the code in the browser.